What's the Weight? Estimating Controlled Outcome Differences in Complex Surveys for Health Disparities Research: Methods

-Moreover, our proposed approaches carry additional differences amongst themselves, and prove to be useful in different settings.
-Formula \eqref{eq:id1}, outcome modeling and direct standardization (OM), requires individual-level data on $X$, or knowledge of $f_X(x)$, as an outcome regression, $g_a(X)$, is fit in practice.
-Formulas \eqref{eq:id2a} and \eqref{eq:id2b}, IPW1 and IPW2, do not require estimation of an outcome model and may be the best options depending on how much information is available in practice.
+Moreover, our proposed approaches differ from each other and prove useful in different settings.
+Formula \eqref{eq:id1}, outcome modeling and direct standardization (OM), requires knowledge of $f_X(x)$, as an outcome regression, $g_a(\boldsymbol{X})$, is fit in practice.
+Formulas \eqref{eq:id2a} and \eqref{eq:id2b}, IPW1 and IPW2, do not require estimation of an outcome model and may be the best options depending on the level of information available in practice.
 We view IPW1 and IPW2 as simple corrections to what one might do in practice, namely the traditional inverse probability of treatment weighted (IPTW) estimator, and thus may be a better starting point for an analysis of this type as they additionally account for selection bias.
-Further, IPW1 and IPW2 do not assume additivity, and thus may be more robust if the outcome model for \eqref{eq:id1} is misspecified.
-However, while OM, IPW1, and IPW2 are all consistent, OM is most efficient if correctly specified.
+While IPW1 does align better with the NHANES survey weighting structure, IPW1 versus IPW2 show that the incorporation of the survey weights into each stage of modeling depends on two alternate factorizations for the joint distribution of being sampled and belonging to the exposure/group of interest.
+The choice of IPW1 versus IPW2 is also driven by design, as IPW1 is better suited for retrospective designs, where IPW2 is better suited for prospective designs.
+Further, IPW1 and IPW2 may be more robust if the outcome model for \eqref{eq:id1} is likely misspecified, however, the additional modeling of the two propensity score models for IPW2 may result in efficiency loss.
+While OM, IPW1, and IPW2 are all consistent, OM is most efficient if correctly specified.
 Thus, depending on the availability of the data or the ability to estimate certain key quantities, a researcher may prefer one approach over the others.
+A doubly robust estimator, by combining both an outcome model and an inverse‐probability weighting component, requires only one of these two models to be correctly specified in order to yield a consistent ACD estimate (see Section \ref{sec:dr}).
+In practice, this flexibility eliminates the need for a choice strictly between IPW1 and IPW2.
+If either the propensity model or the outcome model are well-specified, the doubly robust approach remains consistent and often achieves smaller variance than either IPTW estimator alone.
+For these reasons, we generally recommend the doubly robust estimator as a practical default.